jaepass/commercejs-nextjs-vercel-1/README.md

 - Fetching real client reviews from reviews APIs
 - Adding search functionality
 - Leveraging webhooks to automate post checkout actions

+## ⚠️ Note

+### This repository is no longer maintained
+For update-to-date APIs, please check the latest version of the [API documentation](https://commercejs.com/docs/api/).